p-lr/MapCompose/Readme.md

 ### Usage

-With Jetpack compose, we have to change the way we think about views.
+With Jetpack Compose, we have to change the way we think about views.
 In the previous `View` system, we had references on views and mutated their state directly.
 While that could be done right, the state often ended-up scattered between views own state and application state.
 Sometimes, it was difficult to predict how views were rendered because there were so many things to take into account.